Area Forecast Discussion

 SCA...Pt Arena to Pigeon Pt 10-60 nm until 3 PM

 SCA...Pigeon Pt to Pt Piedras Blancas 10-60 nm until 3 PM

 SCA...Rough Bar Advisory for SF Bar

-PUBLIC FORECAST: MM
+PUBLIC FORECAST: DRP

 Visit us at www.weather.gov/sanfrancisco

-Follow us on Facebook and twitter at:
+Follow us on Facebook, twitter, and youtube at: